Civic Action in the Civil Sphere ~ Conference and Book Project

 Humanities Quadrangle, Room 107 ~ Yale University ~ New Haven, CT

 For several decades, sociologists have been re-energizing inquiry into the conditions for social self-organization and solidarity.
 This question speaks both to the founding concerns of sociology and pressing contemporary concerns about the future of inclusive, equitable, and sustainable democracies around the world.
 Two cultural approaches share this passionate world of intellectual inquiry.
-One is Civil Sphere Theory (CST), the other is the civic action approach (CA).
+One is Civil Sphere Theory (CST), the other is Civic Action Theory (CAT).
 While each has been plying its own research program, they share broadly similar normative horizons.
 CST examines the discursive and institutional structures that orient a democracy from a more macro-societal standpoint.
-CA examines styles of coordinating action that actors engage to solve social problems – a core component of democracy – from the standpoint of interaction.
+CAT examines styles of coordinating action that actors engage to solve social problems – a core component of democracy – from the standpoint of interaction.

 What if our research and theory encompassed both the “big” discursive-institutional structures and the meaningful patterns of civic interaction?